grayloon/magento-laravel-api/README.md

 ```

 ## API / Webhooks

+> In order use these api routes, you must have registered the migrations from the installation section noted above.

 This package has included routes to automatically update Magento information from the API.
 These can be utilized with Magento Webhooks to keep your items in sync.